Your Guide to Short-Term and Holiday Rental Investments

 Will holiday lets still qualify for mortgage interest relief?

-After April 2025, full mortgage interest relief will no longer be available, aligning holiday lets with standard buy-to-let properties.
+After April 2025, full mortgage interest relief will no longer apply, aligning holiday lets with standard buy-to-let tax rules.

 What are the best locations for holiday rentals in Yorkshire?